 This is one of the highest-risk scenarios because you're tired, your defenses are lower, and you're alone with your thoughts.
 Porn use often happened in this exact context, so the association is strong.

 Build a pre-sleep routine that occupies your mind: reading a physical book (not your phone), listening to a podcast or audiobook, doing a 5-minute breathing exercise.
 Make the bedroom a place where the default activity is sleep, not browsing.
-For more on managing this window, see Late-Night Urges.
+For more on managing this window, see Late-night urges.

 If you're in a relationship, you might notice intrusive porn-related thoughts during sex with your partner.
 This can feel deeply shameful.